 In Powerful Prep’s whitepaper The Reality of the Testing Optional Trend a few surprising factors become clear.

 First, through a thorough scrubbing of Fairtest.org’s list of Testing-Optional schools, it is revealed that there are far fewer traditional colleges shifting to Testing-Optional than the count might suggest.
 In fact, many of the schools listed as Testing-Optional require the SAT or ACT in some form, for some part of their student body.

 While that oversight is more clerical than insidious, a meta-study of school equality and diversity reports shows that there are little perceived effects of the new test-optional policy.
 Moreover, the paper examines and concludes that test scores are just as biased as GPAs, the metric used in place of tests.

 Finally, suggests the study, it is important to remember that a Testing-Optional has a hidden benefit for schools.
 Testing-Optional announcements often gain publicity, which can, with less strict applications requirements, often increase a school’s applicant pool.
 An increased applicant pool, without a corresponding increase in admitted-headcount creates a higher rejection rate, or a higher selectivity ranking—one of the metrics looked at by the prestigious US News and World college ranking report.

-Although the Testing-Optional trend is, ostensibly, a needed step toward increased academic equality and a revised admissions process, the reality not so.
+Although the Testing-Optional trend is, ostensibly, a needed step toward increased academic equality and a revised admissions process, the reality is not so.
 At best, the trend is misleading, and at worst it is a backdoor to a rankings boost for institutions.